Xilinx/RFNoC-HLS-NeuralNet/README.md

 [updated 7/6/2017.
 TBD what stays here depending on merge actions with uhd-fpga main repo and such...]

-Running simulations and builds on the rfnoc-hls-neuralnet OOT module requires a few edit to the uhd-fpga repo.
+Running simulations and builds on the rfnoc-hls-neuralnet OOT module requires a few edit to the uhd-fpga repo to support HLS simulations and builds.

-First, a number of edits to uhd-fpga's Makefile system are required to handle HLS simulations in the repo.
 These updates provide:

 1. make xsim_hls for running testbench simulations
 2. Ability to use an HLS include folder when generating the FPGA image

-I have a fork of uhd-fpga here that supports these updates: https://github.com/ejk43/fpga/tree/hls-oot-edits
+I have a fork of uhd-fpga here that provides these updates: https://github.com/ejk43/fpga/tree/hls-oot-edits

 To apply the patches: